|Duration of Study|

 Graduates may be employed as watchmaker trainee, assistant engineers, technician trainees, watch designer trainees, watch maintenance trainees, sales and merchandising assistants, trading assistants, assistant quality control officers or technician apprentices etc. They may work in the areas of watch design and development, sales and marketing, production management, watch product testing, project management, watch merchandising and watch maintenance, etc.

 Upon completion of the first-year full-time study, students can join the watch and clock industry as apprentices and further complete the Diploma of Vocational Education Programmes with both CVE and DVE awards in part-time mode.

 Holders of Diploma of Vocational Education (students admitted to DVE in AY2017/18 or before are required to complete prescribed further studies modules) are considered having met the general entrance requirements of Higher Diploma programmes (not applicable to programmes with specific entrance requirements).
 Please refer to the details of Higher Diploma programmes in this homepage.

-Students can participate in The Federation of Hong Kong Watch Trades & Industries Ltd. – Dr. Samson Sun Scholarship, which offers the opportunity to study in Switzerland for a short-term study or to pursue a higher diploma course in watch and clock related fields.
+Students can participate in The Federation of Hong Kong Watch Trades & Industries Ltd. – Dr. Samson Sun Scholarship, which is unique to this Programme and offers the opportunity to study in Switzerland for a short-term study or to pursue a higher diploma course in watch and clock related fields.

 Graduates who are employed and registered as apprentices in the relevant trades can be exempted part of the training required.